Writing a Gem with native extensions

 Doing this gives us several rake tasks we can use for native extension development:

-• The default task (just running rake) will both compile the code, and run tests
+) will both compile the code, and run tests - Running

-• Running rake compile will just compile the code
+will just compile the code - And running

 Resources